 Embedded derivatives are contained in non-derivative host contracts and are treated as separative derivatives when they meet the definition of a derivative, and their risks and characteristics are not closely related to those of the host contracts.
-Embedded derivatives are recorded at fair market value with mark-to-market adjustments recorded in profit or loss.
+Embedded derivatives are recorded at fair market value with mark-to-market adjustments recorded in the consolidated statements of loss and comprehensive loss.